mezquiven/nanostep/Python/Functions - Print function.md

 print("One nanostep forward is better than no step at all.")
 ```

-We can put the value inside a variable which will make the code readable
+We can put the value inside a variable which will make the code readable.
 ```python
 message = "Experimenting with a programming language is very fun." print(message)
 ```

-There are other ways of using print like by separating variables
+There are other ways of using print like by separating variables.
 ```python
 name = "Migrand"
 level = 206